Sacramental Preparation

 At least one parent is expected to attend the appropriate meeting.
 The parent and the candidate should attend the Confirmation parent meeting together.
 The parent meeting for 2nd grade First Reconciliation/First Communion is for parents only.
 Babysitting/childcare for our 2nd Grade Parent meetings will be provided by the parish if you notify us in advance to arrange sufficient supervision.
 Please email maloneye@shc.ptdiocese.org for more details.

 Confirmation is NOT equivalent to graduation.
 One never thinks of “graduating” from an initiatory community.
 Confirmation is only the beginning of living a life fully committed to loving God above all things, and one’s neighbor as oneself.
 Therefore, one’s faith formation ought not to stop with Confirmation.
 It is an on-going process throughout a Catholic’s whole life.
-For this reason, the parish offers High School and Adult faith formation opportunities – youth ministry, classes, bible studies, service + liturgical ministry opportunities and retreats.
+For this reason, the parish offers Middle-High School and Adult faith formation opportunities – youth ministry, classes, bible studies, service + liturgical ministry opportunities and retreats.
 Discipleship and faith formation are a lifelong journey of growing closer to Christ.

-SAVE THE DATE - 2023-2024: Required for All Participants
+SAVE THE DATE FOR 2025-2026: Required for All Participants - First Reconciliation & First Communion Preparation

-Tues, Jan 16 - 6-7:30 pm - 1st Grade Parents - Intro to Sacraments (Adults only; Childcare available - advance sign up required)
+Thurs, Jan 15 - 6:30-8 pm - 1st Grade Parents - Intro to Sacraments (Adults only; Childcare available - advance sign up required)

-Saturday, Jan 27 - 9 am to 12 Noon - 2nd Grade First Reconciliation Retreat (Parent + Child)
+Saturday, Jan 24 - 9 am to 12 Noon - 2nd Grade First Reconciliation Retreat (Parent + Child)

-Saturday, April 27 - 9 am to 12 Noon - 2nd Grade First Communion Retreat (Parent + Child)
+Saturday, April 25 - 9 am to 12 Noon - 2nd Grade First Communion Retreat (Parent + Child)

 This list is not comprehensive.
 More details + other events will be made available at the appropriate parent meetings for your child.